 This blog will help clear up some of the common misconceptions around the Passivhaus Standard.

 Buildings CO2 emissions are, in simplistic terms, embodied carbon emissions or operational carbon emissions.
 Embodied carbon emissions are those that come from the manufacture, transport and assembly of materials and components that form a building.
 In some cases, emissions from maintenance, replacement, and taking a building apart or demolishing it are also included.
 Operational (or in-use) carbon emissions are those that come from running the building over its lifecycle.

 Embodied carbon emissions can make up 20-50% of the whole life carbon emissions of a new building.
 It is immediately apparent that operational carbon emissions, which make up the other 50-80%, must urgently be addressed as the priority.

 And this is what the Passivhaus Standard does – it radically reduces operational carbon emissions through energy efficient design.
 As a standard it does not require, or certify, any reduction in embodied carbon emissions.
 This does not at all exclude the possibility of also reducing embodied carbon emissions though.
 Embodied carbon emissions should be the immediate priority once operational carbon emissions have been significantly reduced.

 There are more and more buildings certified to the passivhaus Standard that are also ultra-low in embodied carbon emissions.
-For example, this one by Architype (the company I work for) or any of these ones by Createrra are all passivhaus and very low embodied carbon.
+For example, this one by Architype (the company I used to work for) or any of these ones by Createrra are all passivhaus and very low embodied carbon.